-The hardest part for me (other than the constant criticism some have of coaching methods they don’t/don’t care to understand) is watching something simply terrible happen and hearing parents cheering it and knowing the coach is cringing.
-I was recently watching a High School game and the opposing parents were shouting “Whoo” and “Great job!” at every touch.
+The hardest part for me is watching something simply terrible happen and hearing parents cheering it and knowing the coach is cringing.
+A while back I was watching a High School game and the opposing parents were shouting “Whoo” and “Great job!” at every touch.
 Every.
 Single.
 Touch.
-Little Johnny in defence gets the ball and kicks it out of play while under no pressure – “Great play, Little Johnny!”.
+Little Johnny in defence gets the ball and kicks it out of play while under no pressure – “Great play, Little Johnny!”
 No!
 It wasn’t.
-He just lost you possession near your 18 yard box for no reason!
+He just lost possession near the 18 yard box for no reason!
 A player with a big kick does a big kick – “Whoo – Awesome!”.
 Yes, an awesome kick back to our goalie who will distribute the ball and we’ll go on the attack again.
 I know this because it’s the fifth time in this game of seeing it.
 It’s.
 Not.
 Awesome!

 So here’s the important thing.
 I believe that praise, encouragement and support are the most important things we can do when trying to get people to perform new behaviours.
-No, scrap that – I KNOW that praise, encouragement and support are the most important things.
+No, scrap that – I KNOW that praise, encouragement and support are the most important things when encouraging new behaviours, that’s behaviourism 101.
 Whether this is in sport, in the classroom, or in the workplace people will do better when they are given an expectation, shown how to do the task, and then encouraged when they do it successfully.
 Behavioral data and studies support this – encouragement, support and rewards (whether praise or tangible) will see a repeat of the desired behaviour.

-2 – Focus on the right things.
+3 – Focus on the right things.
 Focus on the process of improvement, growth, mental toughness, and development.
 The kid who can run faster at U12 and is given a “Whoo!” every time he runs fast will find himself among the pack as he gets to U15 level, and beyond into college.
 All he learned to do was be fast and use his speed.
 What is left when he isn’t the fastest anymore?
-The player who can do the moves and step-overs will spend a lot of time on the bench in college because she still can’t pass to a team-mate and still loses possession 90% of the time.
-Why would a coach want that?
-Don’t do your kid a future disservice by encouraging them to do the thing that looks good but will harm them in the future.
-Talk to them about team-work and doing the things that will help the team.
-Don’t praise the step-overs that she does 50 times a game, praise the pass that comes off once every ten times, and is successful for half of those.
-Encourage the substance that helps, not the style that hinders.

 If you enjoyed this article please give a like and check out other articles at www.psychspot.org